skip navigation Logo of TU Dortmund Logo of TU Dortmund

 Figure 5: A bar model (left) is bent (center) and twisted (right).
 During the dynamic simulation, the hexahedral mesh is adaptively refined using either 1-to-2 splits or 1-to-8 splits, respectively.
 Thanks to the support for general polyhedral elements the resulting hanging nodes do not require any special treatment.

-We also presented a method for simulating detailed cutting and fracturing of thin shells using low-resolution simulation meshes [6].
+We also presented a method for simulating detailed cutting and fracturing of thin shells using low-resolution simulation meshes (Kaufmann et al., 2009).
 Instead of refining or remeshing the underlying simulation domain to resolve complex cut paths, we adapted the extended finite element method (XFEM) and enrich the set of shape functions by custom-designed basis functions that are discontinuous at the cut location.
 These enrichment functions are stored in enrichment textures, which allows for fracture and cutting discontinuities at a resolution much finer than the underlying mesh (Figure 6).
-In order to simulate shells with simple C0-continuous shape functions, which then can easily be enriched by XFEM, we employed Discontinuous Galerkin Kirchhoff-Love shells [4].
+In order to simulate shells with simple C0-continuous shape functions, which then can easily be enriched by XFEM, we employed Discontinuous Galerkin Kirchhoff-Love shells (Kaufmann et al., 2009).

 Figure 6: A single textured quad element being fractured (left), and the underlying discontinuous enrichment function (center-left).
 Starting from a single quad element, our method is able to capture complex deformations and topological changes by simply enriching the element’s basis functions (center-right).
 Fracturing a bunny triangle mesh (right).